 What is USMLE?

 The USMLE: United States Medical Licensing Examination is the essential requirement that is mandatory to gain a medical license in the US.
 It is known to be sponsored by the FSMB (Federation of State Medical Boards) and NBME (National Board of Medical Examiners).
 Both are non-profit organizations that design USMLE as the sole national examination for assessing the licensure of allopathic physicians.
 This method is practiced to ensure that all medical aspirants undergo the same assessment standards irrespective of their practicing state and training.
+Secure your USMLE success and take advantage of residency application service promotions to streamline your journey to becoming a licensed physician.

 Who attempts the USMLE?